 Podgorica/ Budva/ Sveti Stefan

 About four hours southeast of Dubrovnik is the capital of Montenegro, Podgorica.
-With a lot to see and do in the Balkans, Montenegro often gets left off the list; however, it would be a shame to miss because this little country is packed with nature and history and everything in between.
+With a lot to see and do in the Balkans, Montenegro often gets left off the list; however, it would be a shame to miss it because this little country is packed with nature, history, and everything in between.

 Ever seen a city suffering through an identity crisis?
 That is Podgorica in a nutshell.
 The small city at the conflux of the Moraca and Ribnica Rivers is dazzling yet unpronounced at the same time.
 Between the Austrian and Ottoman Empires, the good people of Podgorica struggle to know where their city started.